“The Mystery Method” is a system for meeting and seducing women developed by Erik von Markovik’s, also known by his nickname “Mystery”.

 - Escalate to sex in the end

-About the Author: Erik von Markovik was born in Canada.
-From what we know from Neil Strauss’ book “The Game“, Erik worked as a magician before making a name for himself in the first online forum boards teaching men how to pick up women.
+About the Author: Erik von Markovik is a Canadian “pick-up artist”.
+From what we know from Neil Strauss’ book “The Game“, Erik worked as a magician before making a name for himself in the first online forum boards dedicated to “pick up”.

 Erik von Markovik then started coaching and selling seminars to teach men how to meet and attract women, and he reached wider notoriety when Neil Strauss’ book “The Game” first came out.

-In the years, Mystery has faded into the background as more effective techniques or more entrepreneurial men took over the stage -see “RSD by Tyler, for example-.
+In the years, Mystery has faded somewhat into the background.
+Some say he lost control of his company after a legal battle, more entrepreneurial folks took over the industry -see “RSD by Tyler, and more natural-feeling and effective techniques emerged.

 Erik von Markovik, AKA “Mystery”, says that the purpose of life is to survive and replicate.